 If you want to check out a different beach, I advise you to go to Girona as it has a lot of beautiful and peaceful places to explore.
 We went to Costa Brava and we really enjoyed it.

-One of the most colorful, highest and most visited places in Barcelona.It’s a public park, composed of gardens, houses and architectonic elements and it’s located on a Carmel Hill, on the northern side of Barcelona.It’s a bit of a hike I must say because you have to walk a lot of stairs and streets to get there, but it’s definitely worth it.
+One of the most colourful, highest located and most visited places in Barcelona.It’s a public park, composed of gardens, houses and architectonic elements and it’s located on a Carmel Hill, on the northern side of Barcelona.It’s a bit of a hike I must say because you have to walk a lot of stairs and uphill roads to get there, but it’s definitely worth it.
 Started by Gaudi himself, and finished by Catalan artist Eusebi Guell, this park is an amazing example of Gaudi’s work.
-Most of the sculptures are made from mosaic; little pieces of colorful glass and china assembled together.
-The face of Gaudi’s park is a multicolored mosaic salamander called “El Drac”(dragon).
+Most of the sculptures are made from mosaic; little pieces of colourful glass and china assembled together.
+The face of Gaudi’s park is a multicoloured mosaic salamander called “El Drac”(dragon).

 You can buy tickets in the office when you get there, but because the park has limited number of entries at a time, it’s always safer to buy them in advance.
 When you walk all the way to the top of the park, you can sit on the ground and enjoy the stunning view while sipping on a cold beer and watching the sunset.(I advise you to put some in your backpack before leaving the city)